 Who are the lead prosecuting authorities which investigate and prosecute financial crime and what are their responsibilities?

 The responsibility for the investigation of financial crimes lies with regulatory and prosecuting authorities (depending on the scope of the investigation), while the responsibility for criminal prosecution always lies with the Prosecutor’s Office.
-Regulatory authorities, such as the Competition Commission or the Capital Markets Commission, may initiate an investigation and then forward any findings related to financial offences to the Prosecutor’s Office for further actions.
-It is rather common for the SDOE (Greek Financial Crime Unit) or the Economic Police (a special unit within the Hellenic Police) to undertake the necessary preliminary investigative acts, i.e. evidence gathering, witness interviews etc, following a prosecutorial order.
+Whereas the prosecution of financial offences falls, as a principle, into the competence of the Financial Crime Prosecutor, serious financial crimes against the interests of the European Union are investigated and prosecuted by the European Public Prosecutor’s Office (hereinafter EPPO).
+Regulatory authorities on the other hand, such as the Competition Commission or the Capital Markets Commission, may initiate an investigation and then forward any findings related to financial offences to the Prosecutor’s Office for further actions.
+It is rather common for the SDOE (Greek Financial Crime Unit) or the Economic Police (a special unit within the Hellenic Police) to undertake the necessary preliminary investigative acts, i.e., evidence gathering, witness interviews etc., following a prosecutorial order.
 In cases of money laundering, the Greek Financial Intelligence Unit gathers all necessary information, and if there are grounds for the opening of criminal proceedings, all relevant evidence is forwarded to the Prosecutor’s Office.
-The Prosecutor may subsequently open a case against individuals of interest, following standard criminal procedure, namely by conducting a preliminary investigation, filing charges and making a referral to investigation (conducted by an investigating judge).
-In serious and complex cases (e.g.corruption, large-scale money laundering and fraud), it is not unusual for enforcement agencies and the Prosecutor to take action to secure evidence, by issuing a warrant for search and seizure or freezing orders, even before any charges are filed or involved persons are called for questioning.
+The Prosecutor may subsequently open a case against individuals of interest, following standard criminal procedure, namely by conducting a preliminary investigation, filing charges, and making a referral to investigation (conducted by an investigating judge).
+In serious and complex cases (e.g., corruption, large-scale money laundering and fraud), it is not unusual for enforcement agencies and the Prosecutor to act to secure evidence, by issuing a warrant for search and seizure or freezing orders, even before any charges are filed or involved persons are called for questioning.
 As already noted, companies cannot be criminally prosecuted, but sanctions may be imposed against them in the form of administrative penalties for the actions of individuals, whose alleged criminal acts have benefited the company.

 Which courts hear cases of financial crime?
 Are trials held by jury?